 The VBOC works with resource providers to conduct workshops and offer services tailored specifically for veteran entrepreneurs, and it pairs veterans who have experience in business with those just starting out.

-PTAC also offers BidMatch — a data mining service that links clients to potential opportunities based on a profile that specifies what products or services the business can provide.
+The APEX Accelerator also offers BidMatch — a data mining service that links clients to potential opportunities based on a profile that specifies what products or services the business can provide.
 Relevant opportunities are delivered directly to the client’s email.
+Clients can sign up for further help with federal certifications, for example, Economically Disadvantaged Small Business, Woman-Owned Small Business, Service-Disabled Veteran-Owned Small Business, or as a business located in a Historically Underutilized Business Zone.

-Finance NM article 528-R.
+Finance NM article 528-25.